Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 in front of each one.
 Traditionally, the living and the dead enter the crypt going down the ramp to the right; the living then exit up the ramp the left.
-Traditionally, the dead do not exit the crypt, but it seems like they day will not be a good day for traditions.
+Traditionally, the dead do not exit the crypt, but it seems like this day will not be a good day for traditions.
 Each ramp is shaded by its own set of arches; long, heavy chains run from the keystones to a mighty iron winch.
 You had to polish and oil one winch once, and that was enough; if you'd been just a little bit slower